By Fredi D’Alessio

 - Resist temptations to talk unnecessarily with one another, respond to ridicule from passersby or the abortion center’s staff or engage in debate with anyone.

 - Adhere to the local laws, avoid standing on any portion of the abortion center’s property or blocking its entrance or the path of anyone, including passersby, on the sidewalk, and stay clear of driveways.

 People of faith can be most effective if their manner is that of a prayerful contemplative while awaiting the next outreach opportunity.
 The mothers and fathers to whom you wish to reach out should be able to feel confident that you are sincerely there for them and their child, not to make a public statement about your position on abortion.
 This is a very important point.

 I hope at this point you are at least interested in finding out more about sidewalk counseling.
 Do your homework before making a decision to become involved or determining how you will go about it.
 I invite you to visit my website, CHILDREN DESERVE BIRTH, and email me with any questions – you’ll find my email address on the site.
 I would also like to refer you to two other important ministries, The Gabriel Project and Creatd4Life.

 Find out where the abortion centers are located in your area.
 If you encounter already existing ministries at these locations, you can expand the hours of coverage at them.
 It’s not likely that there would be a need to have more than two counselors at the same location at the same time and it’s more important to cover more hours (thus reaching out to more parents in need) than to have more counselors present than needed.
-So whether you team up with an existing ministry or establish a new one, be sure to keep this important point in mind.

 My prayer is that you will focus on pure prayerful sidewalk counseling.
 But whatever you decide, I hope you will not be one of the indifferent passersby.